Project-MONAI/MONAI/docs/source/highlights.md

 4. Save the results to file or compute some evaluation metrics.
 ![image](../images/sliding_window.png)

+The [Spleen 3D segmentation tutorial](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/spleen_segmentation_3d.ipynb) leverages `SlidingWindow` inference for validation.

 ### 2. Metrics for medical tasks
 Various useful evaluation metrics have been used to measure the quality of medical image specific models.
 MONAI already implemented mean Dice score for segmentation tasks and the area under the ROC curve for classification tasks.
 We continue to integrate more options.

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
+A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/MONAI/blob/master/examples/segmentation_3d/unet_training_dict.py).

 ## Result writing
 Currently MONAI supports writing the model outputs as NIfTI files or PNG files for segmentation tasks, and as CSV files for classification tasks.
 And the writers can restore the data spacing, orientation or shape according to the `original_shape` or `original_affine` information from the input image.